jonesdevelopment/sonar/README.md

       correct order.
 Lag should not affect the bot check.
       <br>
-      However, there are edge cases where the Sonar's Fallback might not receive a packet in a necessary time period.
+      However, there are edge cases where the Sonar's Fallback might not receive a packet in the necessary time period.
 In that case, Sonar is trying to account for those edge cases in order to prevent false positives.
+For example, some higher Minecraft versions have a bug where the client sometimes sends a packet out of order.
+Sonar accounts for that and does not falsely blacklist the client.
       <br>
       If you or one of your players experiences a false positive, make sure to report them by opening a <a href="https://github.com/jonesdevelopment/sonar-antibot/issues">GitHub issue</a> or a ticket on the <a href="https://jonesdev.xyz/discord/">Discord</a>.